charnet1019/ansible/roles/zookeeper/README.md

 Ansible role for installing and configuring Apache ZooKeeper

-This role can be used to install and cluster multiple ZooKeeper nodes, this uses all hosts defined for the "zookeeper-nodes" group in the inventory file by default.
+This role can be used to install and cluster multiple ZooKeeper nodes, this uses all hosts defined for the "zookeeper_nodes" group in the inventory file by default.
 All servers are added to the zoo.cfg file along with the leader and election ports.